 Get the News You Crave with SneakPeek

 Pregnancy cravings can hit at any point during a pregnancy, but they tend to follow a pattern: they hit the hardest in the first trimester, accelerate in the second, and taper off in the third.
+While pregnancy cravings aren’t a sign you’re having a girl or a sign of having a boy, they can be a fun way to try and make a guess.

 If you’re anxious to learn the sex of your baby, you don’t have to rely on pregnancy lore to get the answers you’re looking for.
 SneakPeek’s DNA-Based At-Home Gender Test can tell you your baby’s gender as soon as 6 weeks into your pregnancy—before your first sonogram, and just as those first food cravings are beginning to take off!